rblades/dhworkbook_master/docs/supporting materials/gh-pages.md

 Static site generators are command line tools that use templates to build and create websites.
 Users define basic information in a yaml or toml filetype, write in markdown, and use a simple command to build it into a functioning static site.
 Due to the popularity of static site generators, most contain simple methods to link it to gh-pages.

 In this exercise, we will use MkDocs in the DH Box to build a site that updates to GitHub and pushes changes to a `https://myname.github.io` URL.
-In this exercise we will use DH Box to download MkDocs and build the site.
-Although your changes will be saved in a GitHub repository, when your DH Box account expires, you will have to clone the website again and redowload everything.
+We will use DH Box to download MkDocs and build the site.
+Although your changes will be saved in a GitHub repository, when your DH Box account expires, you will have to clone the website again and redownload everything.
 Therefore, if you want to use your MkDocs site past the purposes of this course, you may want to follow these steps on your desktop.
 These steps will be similar to using Mac's terminal, but may be different on a Windows machine.

 ## Preparing MkDocs in DH Box